20lives/dmote/doc/intro.md

 ## From code to printable STL

 This repository is source code for a Clojure application.
-Clojure compiles like Java.
+Clojure can be packaged like Java to run on the JVM, on any platform.
 The application produces an OpenSCAD program which, in turn, can be rendered to a portable geometric description like STL.
 STL can be sliced to G-code and the G-code can steer a 3D printer.

 OpenSCAD can represent the model visually, but there is no step in this process where you point and click with a mouse to change the design.
 The shape of the keyboard is determined by your written parameters to the Clojure application.

-> parameters → Clojure app → JVM bytecode → OpenSCAD → STL → G-code → printer FW + filament → tangible keyboard
+> parameters → this app → JVM → OpenSCAD → STL → G-code → printer → tangible keyboard

 If this repository includes STL files you will find them in the [things/](../things/) directory.
 They should be ready to print.
 Otherwise,